galtproject/galtproject-docs/en/Whitepaper.md

 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/Price-by-ETH-on-contract.png" alt="GALT Price by ETH on contract" width="700"/></p>

 #### Galt sold by ETH received
 This graph describes how the amount of GALT sold by the contract depends on its ETH balance.
-In order to buy back all total supply (42 million GALT) it will take 10 million ETH.
+In order to buy all total supply (42 million GALT) it will take 10 million ETH.
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/Galt-sold-by-ETH-received.png" alt="GALT sold by ETH received" width="700"/></p>

 ### Economic model